lisawilliams/lisa/_posts/2022-10-16-welcome-pole.md

 Provincetown was host to many midcentury abstract artists including Franz Kline, Lee Krasner, Robert Motherwell, and Helen Frankenthaler.

-I found this work by the contemporary artist James Murray at the Hammock Gallery and found the echoes of Constantin Brancusi's Infinite Column irresistible.
+I found this work by the contemporary artist James Murray and found the echoes of Constantin Brancusi's Infinite Column irresistible.

+Murray works in the Hudson River Valley, but I found this work in the Hammock Gallery in Provincetown. <br>

-<iframe width="480" height="360" src="https://www.youtube.com/embed/iQHunUJ7Ld8" frameborder="0"> </iframe>
+<iframe width="480" height="360" src="https://www.youtube.com/embed/iQHunUJ7Ld8" frameborder="0"> </iframe><br>

 I typically collect abstract paintings and works on paper by emerging artists; this is the first time I've added a sculpture to my collection.